kskalvar/aws-eks-cluster-quickstart/README.md

 AWS Elastic Kubernetes Service (EKS) QuickStart
 ===============================================

 This solution shows how to create an AWS EKS Cluster and deploy a simple web application with an external Load Balancer.
 This readme updates an article "Getting Started with Amazon EKS" referenced below and provides a more basic step by step process.
-Unfortunately this is a pretty manual effort right now.
+It uses CloudFormation and cloud-init scripts we created to do more of the heavy lifting required to setup the cluster.

 Note:  This how-to assumes you are creating the eks cluster in us-east-1, you have access to your AWS Root Account, you know how to create an EC2 Instance, and you can login to the instance from your laptop.